theislab/huCIRA/README.md

 You need to have 3.11 <= Python < 3.14 installed on your system.
 If you don't have Python installed, we recommend installing [uv][].

-There are several alternative options to install cytokine_dict:
+There are several alternative options to install hucira:

 <!--
 1) Install the latest release of `cytokine_dict` from [PyPI][]: